 The security of the children, their parents, and all school personnel is of imperative importance and procedures are in place for their protection.
 The school practices fire, drop and hold, shelter in place and lock-down drills throughout the school year to familiarize students with emergency procedures.
 In the event of an actual emergency during school hours, the students are supervised until called for by their parent or other parent-designated adults.
 We remind our currently enrolled parents to include any and all people on your Information and Emergency Release forms who are authorized to pick up your child.
 Please update this information through the school's Student Information System on a regular basis.

 - The school campus is fenced and locked every day from 8 AM to 3 PM.
-The only direct access to the school between these hours is through the school office off of Main Street.
+The only direct access to the school between these hours is through the Front Office accessible from the Main Street parking area.

 - All visitors must sign in and wear a bright yellow visitor’s tag for easy recognition.

-- Parents who wish to pick up a child for an appointment, or who come later than 8 AM must go to the school office for late notice or be officially signed out.
+- Parents who wish to pick up a child for an appointment, or who come later than 8 AM must go to the Front Office for late notice or be officially signed out.

 - The school has multiple video cameras on campus which provide 24-hour surveillance of much of the 14-acre school facility.

 - The school maintains an Emergency Notification System to all registered phone numbers and email addresses that parents have included when they registered / re-registered.
 This will be used exclusively for episodic Schoolwide notices when immediate notification to everyone in our school community is necessary.

 - An “all call” emergency button on the intercom system can alert the teachers throughout the entire school facility in the event of a Schoolwide "Shelter In Place" or “Lock Down” event.

 Standards for All School Workers Regarding Interaction With Youth